by Amy Medling, founder of PCOS Diva

 Vegetarians and vegans should understand that there are no plant sources of B12, and studies consistently show that up to 50% of long-term vegetarians and 80% of vegans are deficient in B12.

-The symptoms of B12 deficiency:
+Symptoms of B12 deficiency:

 I’ve highlighted some symptoms that overlap with typical PCOS symptoms.